 What can having a mental health crisis look like?

-If you are having thoughts of suicide, are harming yourself or have thought about self-harm, it’s important to tell someone.
+If you are having a mental health crisis, which could include having thoughts of suicide, harming yourself or having thoughts about self-harm, it’s important to tell someone.
 These thoughts and feelings can be complex, frightening and confusing, but you do not have to struggle alone.
 If you cannot wait to see a doctor and feel unable to cope or keep yourself safe, contact one of the organisations below to get support right away.
 Or see further NHS advice on dealing with a mental health crisis or emergency.

 In a life-threatening emergency call 999 and ask for an ambulance.

 These services offer confidential advice from trained volunteers.
 You can talk about anything that’s troubling you, no matter how difficult:

 - When life is tough, Samaritans are here to listen at any time of the day or night.
 You can talk to them about anything that’s troubling you, no matter how difficult.
 Call free on 116 123 (24 hour helpline 7 days a week) or visit the Samaritan’s website.

 - Shout offers confidential 24/7 crisis text support for times when you need immediate assistance.
 Text ‘SHOUT’ to 85258.